katzazakis/A314cp-SD/README.md

 # A314cp Image
-a ready built SD Image for the A314cp based on Bullseye 11 Desktop version v5.15.84-v7+ 64Bit, including all you will need
+a ready built SD Image for the A314cp based on Bullseye 11 Desktop version v5.15.84-v7+ 64Bit optimized for pistorm32 lite